-Housing and Finances: Respondents indicated that the most important issue is that people have options in different settings if they choose to age in place in River Forest.
+Housing and Finances: Respondents indicated that the most important thing is that people have options in different settings to age in River Forest.

-Overall, our findings suggest that the while Village has many age friendly strengths, there are issues that need to be addressed.
+Overall, our findings suggest that the while Village tilts age friendly, there are issues that need to be addressed.
 We recommend that the Village prioritize increasing access to affordable housing, improving transportation options, expanding social activities, volunteer opportunities, and increase access to health services.